3110/uiflow-custom-block-generator/README.md

 This script generates a custom block file(the M5B file) from a JSON file for setting custom blocks, and [MicroPython](https://micropython.org/) files defined codes for custom blocks.

+You can also generate the JSON and MicroPython files from an existing M5B file.

 ## Installation

 I have developed and tested this script using VS Code, Git Bash, and Python v3.10.4 on the Windows 11 environment.